 The formula is Total Loan Balances / Total Deposit Balances = Loan-to-Share Ratio.
-This is important because credit unions make most of their money by loaning member deposits to other members.
+The loan-to-share ratio is important because credit unions make most of their money by loaning member deposits to other members.
 Since credit unions charge more for loans than they pay for deposits, this difference is net interest income (NII).
 The ideal loan-to-share ratio is 80-90% and varies according to the credit union’s Asset Liability Management strategy.
 Marketers need to know this ratio because if this ratio is low, they need to market for more loans; get those deposits loaned out.

 Average Loans Per Member

 The formula is Total Loan Balances / Total Number of Members = Average Loan per Member.
 In the 5200’s Ratio Report there is a peer category for each ratio.
-A marketer should know how their average loan per member compares with peer.
-If it is less, the quick math multiplying this difference times the number of members = loan opportunity.
+A marketer should know how their average loan per member compares with the peer.
+If it is less than peer, the quick math multiplying this difference times the number of members = loan opportunity.
 You’ve got to work with lending to figure out how we can capture a greater number of the loan balances from our members.
-Is it our pricing, our product, our sales processes or we just need to do a better job of marketing.
+Is it our pricing, our product, our sales processes or we need to do a better job of marketing.
 Lists you might want to consider to capture more loans per members are:

 - Loans approved but not taken